 Bougainvilleas in the hot sun.

 Plant them in a large pot with a well-drained potting mix.
-Before you get those freezing temperatures trim the plant back and store indoors.
+Before you get those freezing temperatures trim the plant back and store it indoors.
 Make sure it’s placed in an area with lots of sun shining through the windows.
 Once the winter season is over take it back outside in full sun.
 Bougainvilleas will bloom from late spring until mid-fall.

 Yellow spreading Lantana will do great in pots and they both love the full hot southwestern sun.

 Verbena is another great flowering plant that will bloom from mid-spring until late summer.
 It is a good choice because it can tolerate the hot summer sun but it does like more water.
-Numerous colors to chose from…purple, red, and white verbena will spread and drape down on all pots.
+Numerous colors to choose from…purple, red, and white verbena will spread and drape down on all pots.

-Types of Containers for plants
+Types of Containers for Plants

 Nowadays there are numerous types of plants that you can use for container gardening.
 Following is a list of the most common ones.